What to know about anxious customers and their effect on customer service

 Helping the Anxious Customer

-Automated customer service tools and technologies can be amazingly convenient for customers in many cases; these same tools and technologies can also significantly reduce costs for the companies that use them.
-But what about the missed opportunity for personally connecting with an anxiety-riddled customer or client?
 In a world of automation, how can a company that has identified its anxious customers respond effectively to deliver the customer experience they need?
 And what is lost when a company tosses a client or customer off to a robotic voice that’s great at providing data quickly but incapable of reading human emotion?

 When a customer is stressed or anxious, chatbots, automated emails, voice recordings, and online FAQs are not the remedies they want.
-For all the talk about AI and machine learning, there is absolutely no substitute for real human-to-human connection when it comes to assuaging a customer or client’s anxiety level.
+For all the talk about AI and machine learning, there is no substitute for real human-to-human connection when it comes to assuaging a customer or client’s anxiety level.

-Michelle A. Shell, in a recent Harvard Business Review article titled, “Why Anxious Customers Prefer Human Customer Service,” wrote: “As automated service processes are being deployed to engage customers, it has never been more important to understand how to balance touch and technology to deliver efficient and satisfying experiences—ones that lead to trusting, long-term relationships.
+“As automated service processes are being deployed to engage customers, it has never been more important to understand how to balance touch and technology to deliver efficient and satisfying experiences that lead to trusting, long-term relationships.
 Our findings suggest that using self-service technologies in high-anxiety settings can be costly.
-Anxious customers left to fend for themselves are less satisfied with their choices and less trusting of the company with which they are interacting.
-Merely offering access to talk to a person can be enough to restore customer confidence, improve trust in the firm, and strengthen long-term relationships.”
+Anxious customers left to fend for themselves are less satisfied with their choices and less trusting of the company they interact with.
+Merely offering access to talk to someone can restore customer confidence, improve trust in the firm, and strengthen long-term relationships.”

 That’s it in a nutshell: the balance of touch and tech.
 Tech to handle rote data exchanges; and focused touch points between your brand and customers that need your company to step up and deliver on its promises.